Sandila: Private

+Airforce Landing

+In 1952, Suhas Biswas a flight lieutenant of Indian Air Force who was working in a Communication Flight unit in Lucknow took charge of the aircraft carrying army officials who were returning to New Delhi after an official visit.
+After it took off, suddenly a crew member observed an engine malfunction; subsequently a fire broke out.
+Biswas first tried extinguish it, but it was difficult to control.
+He decided to attempt a forced landing, and made a belly landing near Sandila town in Uttar Pradesh and successfully saved the lives of all the passengers.
+Biswas was awarded the Ashoka Chakra for his extraordinary example of bravery, intelligence and rationality.

 Sanitation

 As of 1971, Sandila was one of two towns in Hardoi district (along with Hardoi itself) that had arrangements for mechanical transport and removal of night soil.

 As of 2011, the drainage system employed in Sandila is open sewers, and 6,000 flush toilets have been installed in the town.

 Transport

 Roads

-Town is well connected with district headquarters, state capital Lucknow and neighboring district headquarters like Sitapur, Unnao, Shahjahanpur, Lucknow, Kannauj.
-A national highway passes through the town connecting Lucknow with Shahjahanpur.
+Town is well connected with district headquarters, state capital Lucknow and neighboring district headquarters like Sitapur, Unnao, Shahjahanpur, Lucknow, Kannauj and Kanpur.
+The NH-731 passes through the town connecting Lucknow with other parts of the state.

 Rail

 Sandila Railway Station is a railway station on broad gauge Lucknow-Moradabad line, that connects the town with Lucknow, Bareilly and country capital Delhi via Moradabad.

+The Kashi Vishwanath Express (15127/15128) is an Indian express train that runs between Banaras in Uttar Pradesh and New Delhi railway station haults at the Sandila railway station.

+The Nauchandi Express (14241 / 14242) is an express train belonging to Indian Railways that runs between Prayagraj Sangam and Saharanpur Junction haults at the Sandila railway station in Uttar Pradesh.

 Bus

-Sandila does not have any bus station or depot, but UPSRTC buses are available in town square for neighboring districts & cities.
+Sandila does not have any official bus station or depot, but UPSRTC buses are available in town square for neighboring districts & cities.
+Buses are available for Delhi, Lucknow, Kanpur, Hardoi and Bareilly.

 Electric Bus

 Lucknow City Transport Services Limited (LCTSL) operates its services from Lucknow to Sandila or Vice Versa.
+New services started from Lucknow to Naimisharanya via Sandila on the daily basis.